makrai/notes/scialom2004-multiling-summ.md

     * metric biases (e.g. due to a different morphological type) or
     * biases inherent to the model
-    * motivates further the development of multilingual datasets, since they are the only mean to study such phenomenon
+    * motivates further the development of multilingual datasets, since they are the only means to study such phenomenon
 * Table 2 the ROUGE-L and METEOR scores by each model for all languages
   * overall order of systems (for each language) is preserved with either metric (modulo some swaps between Lead 3 and Pointer Generator,